ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 # Operations

-## DNS Implementers
+## DNS Software

-Implementers of DNS software MUST accept an empty value of SOA.MNAME as valid.
+DNS software MUST accept an empty value of SOA.MNAME as valid.
+This includes software that consumes, generates, collects, manages and validates DNS messages and software that provides related provisioning and user interfaces for zone administrators.

 ## Zone Administrators